-- The Source parameter of the kernel RPM specification file must be the filename of the compressed tar archive containing the source code for the module, located in /usr/src/redhat/SOURCES/. - The prep section of the example specification file relies on the compressed tar archive, when expanded, creating a directory named <module-name>-<module-version>.
-If this is not the case, (for example, if it creates a directory named <module-version>), the setup -q -n step can be amended to be, for example, setup -q -n {version}. - The %build section of the example specification file relies on the directory /usr/src/redhat/SOURCES/<module-name>-<module-version>/ containing the Makefile or KMake file that will build the kernel module <module-name>.
-If this Makefile is in a subdirectory, the %build section will need a cd <subdirectory-name> step added to it, before the % [make] step.
-Similarly, you will need to add the same step into the %install section, after the rm -rf \$RPM BUILD ROOT step. - If, for any reason, the Makefile included in the compressed tar archive needs to be heavily patched in order to work correctly with the DDK, Citrix suggests that a new version of the file be created, with the appropriate fixes, then a patch generated using the diff command.
+- The Source parameter of the kernel RPM specification file must be the filename of the compressed tar archive containing the source code for the module, located in /root/rpmbuild/SOURCES. - The %prep section of the example specification file relies on the compressed tar archive, when expanded, creating a directory named <module-name>-<module-version>.
+If this is not the case, (for example, if it creates a directory named <module-version>), the %setup -q -n step can be amended to be, for example, %setup -q -n %{version}. - The %build section of the example specification file relies on the directory /root/rpmbuild/SOURCES/ <module-name>-<module-version>/ containing the Makefile or KMake file that will build the kernel module <module-name>.
+If this Makefile is in a subdirectory, the %build section will need a cd <subdirectory-name> step added to it, before the %{make} step.
+Similarly, you will need to add the same step into the %install section. - If, for any reason, the Makefile included in the compressed tar archive needs to be heavily patched in order to work correctly with the DDK, Citrix suggests that a new version of the file be created, with the appropriate fixes, then a patch generated using the diff command.
 This patch can then be applied in the %prep section of the specification file, immediately following the %setup step. - If the kernel module itself fails to compile, (rather than the RPMs failing to build), it may be that the source being used is incompatible with the kernel version that is used in XenServer.
 In this case, the author of the driver should be contacted.